arantebw/notes/README.md

-# Technical Notes
+# Software Development
-A list of techical notes for different platforms and applications.
+A list of technical notes for different platforms and applications related to software development.

 ## Windows
 - [How to retrieve the Windows OS Product Key on a old or new computer?](windows/1.md)